Vaandana/Insurance-Project-numpy-pandas-/README.md

 ---

-## 📌 Objectives
+## 🎯 Objectives

-- Clean and preprocess the data
+- Clean and preprocess data
 - Perform Exploratory Data Analysis (EDA)
-- Visualize patterns and correlations
+- Visualize patterns and relationships
-- Identify how features like age, BMI, and smoking affect insurance costs
+- Identify how age, BMI, and smoking habits affect charges

 ---

-## 📊 Key Visualizations Used
+## 📊 Visualizations Used

-- **Bar Plots** – Mean charges by gender/smoker status
+- **Bar Plots** – Mean charges by gender and smoking status
-- **Box Plots** – Distribution of charges by region or smoker
+- **Box Plots** – Charges by region or smoking habit
-- **Count Plots** – Frequency of categorical values like region and smoker
+- **Count Plots** – Frequency of categorical variables
 - **Heatmaps** – Feature correlation matrix
 - **Scatter Plots** – Age vs. Charges, BMI vs. Charges
-- **Histograms** – Distribution of numerical columns
+- **Histograms** – Distribution of numeric data
-- **KDE Plots** – Smoothed distribution comparison
+- **KDE Plots** – Smoothed comparisons between groups

 ---

-## 📌 Observations
+## 📈 Key Observations

-- Smokers are charged significantly more than non-smokers.
+- **Smokers** are charged significantly higher than non-smokers.
-- Higher BMI and age correlate with increased charges.
+- Higher **age** and **BMI** lead to increased charges.
-- The number of children does not have a strong impact.
+- **Children count** does not strongly impact charges.
-- The Southeast region shows relatively higher average charges.
+- **Southeast** region shows relatively higher average charges.

+---

+## 🧠 What I Learned

+- Practical use of Python libraries for data analysis
+- How to generate meaningful insights from raw data
+- Importance of visualization in explaining trends
+- Handling real-world datasets with missing or unbalanced data
+- Correlation and distribution interpretation using visual plots

 ---